September 17th – 19th, 2021

 Day 2 – Rejuvenation

 We begin at 7am meditation on the dock.
 Though if you come out at 6:45am you will be able to catch some pretty epic sunrises.
 Check out the video below!
 Breakfast follows at 8am.
-Satsang (group discussion: how and why we hold trauma/chronic stress + tension) and Trauma Releasing Yoga Practice from 9-12pm.
+Satsang (group discussion: how and why we hold trauma/chronic stress + tension) and Trauma Releasing Yoga Practice from 10-12pm.
 After lunch the afternoon is yours to explore the area, get out on the water, reflect, read and journal.
-Dinner for 6pm and then a Yoga Nidra session will carry us off to sleep.
+Dinner for 6pm and then a followed by a fire ceremony, letting go of what is no longer serving us and setting our intentions for the coming year.
+A Yoga Nidra (guided meditation) session will carry us off to sleep.

 Day 3 – Renewal